unjs/knitwork/README.md

 Serialize an array of key-value pairs to a string.

+Values are not escaped or quoted.

 ### `genObjectFromValues(obj, indent, options)`

 Serialize an object to a string.

+Values are escaped and quoted if necessary.

 **Example:**